Robustly optimal dynamics for active matter reservoir computing: Introduction

 So far, we have described an active matter model that does not receive any external information.
 To perform reservoir computing and inject time series information into the swarm, we introduce an additional particle called \textit{driver} (red spiked ball in \figref{fig:concept}).
 It is called the driver because it drives the swarm out of its steady state.
 We then model a repulsive force between this driver particle and the swarm.
 The repulsive force

 is induced by the driver and experienced by an agent $i$.
-A cut-off radius $r_d$ is in place modeled by the Heaviside step function ($\theta ( r_d- \left\|\mathbf{x}_i-\mathbf{x}_d\right\|) = 1$ if $\left\|\mathbf{x}_i-\mathbf{x}_d\right\| \leq r_d$, and $0$ otherwise).
-This term is added to the total force sum in \eqqref{eq:total_force} with a term $K_d \mathbf{F}_{d,i}$ that enters the $\tanh$ function in \eqqref{eq:force_wrapper}.
+A cut-off radius $r_d$ is in place modeled by the Heaviside step function ($\theta ( r_d- \left\|\bm{x}_i-\bm{x}_d\right\|) = 1$ if $\left\|\bm{x}_i-\bm{x}_d\right\| \leq r_d$, and $0$ otherwise).
+This term is added to the total force sum in \eqqref{eq:total_force} with a term $K_d \bm{F}_{d,i}$ that enters the $\tanh$ function in \eqqref{eq:force_wrapper}.
 The driver particle itself does not experience a force from the agents; its trajectory is fully determined by an external input time series.
 This time series is to be processed by the swarm reservoir computer to predict its future state.

 Chaotic attractors have been shown to serve as useful benchmarking problems for prediction \cite{Gilpin2021, Gilpin2023, dysts, Wringe2024}.
 They are challenging in prediction tasks because small changes in the initial conditions lead to exponentially different states due to their deterministically chaotic nature.
 We choose the famous chaotic Lorenz-63 attractor \cite{Lorenz1963} as the main benchmark time series.
-In addition, chaotic attractors from different dynamical classes (as classified in \refref{\cite{Gilpin2023}}) are chosen to assess the performance of our active matter reservoir computer in different scenarios: the attractors Hénon–Heiles \cite{Henon1964} (twists), Rössler \cite{Rossler1976} (rotations), Chua \cite{Chua1969} (lobes), and Lorenz-96 \cite{Lorenz1995} (ripples).
+In addition, chaotic attractors from different dynamical classes (as classified in \refref{\cite{Gilpin2023}}) are chosen to assess the performance of our active matter reservoir computer in different scenarios: the attractors Hénon–Heiles \cite{Henon1964} (twists), Rössler \cite{Rossler1976} (rotations), Chua \cite{Chua1969} (lobes), and the four-dimensional Lorenz-96 system \cite{Lorenz1995} (ripples) (see also \axref{subsec:prediction_tasks} for details).

 We report on the resulting phenomenological differences of active matter \rc for these different attractors in \sectref{subsec:other-benchmarks}.